greg-noguera/greg-noguera/README.md

 I started programming in 2014 making my first applications (very simple) in a self-taught way with C, C # and PHP.
 In my work as a web developer, I make use of front-end technologies such as HTML, CSS, Bootstrap, and Sass; as well as back-end: PHP, Laravel, JavaScript, and Node.js.

-I recently held the position of SEO analyst at the renowned newspaper, El Diario (eldiario.com), where I got experience in writing, editorial, proofreading, and SEO of news in real-time.
+I recently held the position of SEO analyst at the renowned newspaper, ([**El Diario**](https://eldiario.com)), where I got experience in writing, editorial, proofreading, and SEO of news in real-time.

 ### Contact me: